 There are two kinds of Environment Record values used in this specification: declarative environment records and object environment records.
-Declarative environment records are used to define the effect of ECMAScript language syntactic elements such as FunctionDeclarations, VariableDeclarations, and Catch clauses that directly associate identifier bindings with ECMAScript language values or variables.
+Declarative environment records are used to define the effect of ECMAScript language syntactic elements such as FunctionDeclarations, VariableDeclarations, and Catch clauses that directly associate identifier bindings with ECMAScript language values.
 Object environment records are used to define the effect of ECMAScript elements such as Program and WithStatement that associate identifier bindings with the properties of some object.

-For specification purposes Environment Record values can be thought of as existing in a simple object-oriented hierarchy where Environment Record is an abstract class with two concrete subclasses, declarative environment record and object environment record.
-The abstract class defines the following abstract specification methods that have distinct concrete algorithms for each of its subclasses:
+For specification purposes Environment Record values can be thought of as existing in a simple objectoriented hierarchy where Environment Record is an abstract class with two concrete subclasses, declarative environment record and object environment record.
+The abstract class includes the abstract specification methods defined in Table 17.
+These abstract methods have distinct concrete algorithms for each of the concrete subclasses.

-Method Purpose HasBinding(N) Determine if an environment record has a binding for an identifier.
+Table 17 - Abstract Methous of Environment Records Method Purpose HasBinding(N) Determine if an environment record has a binding for an identifier.
 Return true if it does and false if it does not.
-The string value N is the text of the identifier.
-CreateMutableBinding(N) Create a new mutable binding in an environment record.
-The string value N is the text of the bound name.

-SetMutableBinding(N,V,S) Set the value of an already existing mutable binding in an environment record.
-The string value N is the text of the bound name.
-V is the value for the binding and may be a value of any ECMAScript language type.
-S is a Boolean flag.
-If S is true and the binding cannot be set throw a TypeError exception.
-S is used to identify strict mode references.
+The String value $N$ is the text of the identifier.
+CreateMutableBinding(N, D) Create a new mutable binding in an environment record.
+The String value $N$ is the text of the bound name.
+If the optional Boolean argument $D$ is true the binding is may be subsequently deleted.
+SetMutableBinding(N,V, S) Set the value of an already existing mutable binding in an environment record.
+The String value $N$ is the text of the bound name. $V$ is the value for the binding and may be a value of any ECMAScript language type. $S$ is a Boolean flag.
+If $S$ is true and the binding cannot be set throw a TypeError exception. $S$ is used to identify strict mode references.
 GetBindingValue(N,S) Returns the value of an already existing binding from an environment record.
-The string value N is the text of the bound name.
-S is used to identify strict mode references .
-If S is true and the binding does not exist or is an uninitialized immutable binding throw a ReferenceError exception.
-S is used to identify strict mode references .
-SetMutableBinding(N,V,S) Set the value of an already existing mutable binding in an environment record.
-The string value N is the text of the bound name.
-V is the value for the binding and may be a value of any ECMAScript language type.
-S is a Boolean flag.
-If S is true and the binding cannot be set throw a TypeError exception.
-S is used to identify strict mode references.
+The String value $N$ is the text of the bound name. $S$ is used to identify strict mode references.
+If $S$ is true and the binding does not exist or is uninitialized throw a ReferenceError exception.
+DeleteBinding(N) Delete a binding from an environment record.
+The String value $N$ is the text of the bound name If a binding for $N$ exists, remove the binding and return true .
+If the binding exists but cannot be removed return false .
+If the binding does not exist return true .
 ImplicitThisValue() Returns the value to use as the this value on calls to function objects that are obtained as binding values from this environment record.